Abdel Halim Hafez: Personal life

-At the age of 11, Abdel Halim contracted schistosomiasis—a rare parasitic water-borne disease—and was afflicted by it for most of his career.
+At the age of 11, Abdel Halim contracted schistosomiasis—a rare parasitic waterborne disease—and was afflicted by it for most of his career.
 Despite this, he remained positive and continued composing and performing his songs.

 Although Abdel Halim never married, it was rumoured that he was secretly married to actress Soad Hosni for six years.
 This has never been proven to date.
 People who were close to both singers denied this rumor.

 In 1969 Halim built a hospital in Egypt.
 He treated the poor, the rich, and presidents equally in the Arab World.

 Abdel Halim established strong friendships with many contemporary presidents and kings of the Eastern world, including Gamal Abdel Nasser of Egypt, and King Hassan II of Morocco.
 He also had very close friendships with most Egyptian poets.

-He has been in close relation to the Nasser regime.
-He sang directly to the Egyptian president in several occasions.
-Consequently, he has been accused by many to be a "servant" of the regime.

-His illness
+Illness

-Abdel Halim Hafez was afflicted with cirrhosis of the liver caused by schistosomiasis, and this cirrhosis was the cause of his death in 1977 AD.
-He knew about this disease for the first time in 1956 AD when he was invited to have dinner with his friend Mustafa Al-Areef during the Holy month of Ramadan by where he had stomach bleeding.
+Abdel Halim Hafez was afflicted with cirrhosis of the liver caused by schistosomiasis, and this cirrhosis was the cause of his death in 1977.
+He knew about this disease for the first time in 1956 when he was invited to have dinner with his friend Mustafa Al-Areef during the Holy month of Ramadan by where he had stomach bleeding.

-Doctors who treated him during his illness journey are Dr. Mustafa Kenawy, Dr. Yassin Abdel Ghaffar, Dr. Zaki Sweidan, Dr. Hisham Issa, Dr. Shaker Sorour, and from England Dr. Tanner, Dr. Sheila Sherlock, Dr. Doger Williams, Dr. Ronald Macbeth, and from France Dr. Sarazan.

-He had a private secretary, Miss Suhair Muhammad Ali, and she worked with him since 1972, and she accompanied him in all the hospitals where he stayed.